Wakadaisho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `20-hiago`: remove all letters `c` and `C` from input `21-reverse`: reverse the input
-`22-users_and_homes`: display all users and their home directories, sorted by users
+`22-users_and_homes`: display all users and their home directories, sorted by users `100-empty_casks`: find all empty files and directories in the current directory and all sub-directories `101-gifs`: list all the files with a `.gif` extension in the current directory and all its sub-directories `102-acrostic`: decode acrostics that use the first letter of each line `103-the_biggest_fan`: parse web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests